bxdoan/bxdoan/README.md

 <div align="center">

-> We are all like fireworks: we climb, we shine and always go our separate ways and become further apart.
-But even when that time comes, let’s not disappear like a firework and continue to shine.. forever.
+> Every journey begins with a single step.
+We just have to have patience.

-> — Hitsugaya Toshiro —
+> — Milly Thompson —

 </div>